e2e.bike

 At the border: It’s always Happy Hour in Czechia

-Add a fine collection of historic town centres, picturesque castles, and top place in the world’s quality/price ratio for beer (€2 or so for 50cl in a bar) and I couldn’t resist cycling the place End to End, west to east, with my chum Nigel.
-We started today in Cheb, near the westernmost point on the border with Germany.
+All appealing.
+But also, most enticingly, the world’s best quality/price ratio for beer (€2 or so for 50cl in a bar).
+So I couldn’t resist cycling the place End to End, west to east, with my chum Nigel.
+And we started today in Cheb, near the westernmost point on the border with Germany.

 Last night we were in Nuremberg’s historic town centre – insert your own joke about rallies and noisy racing cars here – and this morning took the train to Schirnding, near the Czech border.